14 Traits of a Sheltered Person (and How They Affect Adulthood)

 “There’s zero correlation between being the best talker and having the best ideas.”

-This insight reminds us that sheltered traits often mask thoughtful and observant minds
+This insight reminds us that sheltered traits mask thoughtful and observant minds

 Subscribe to get the latest articles!